 Information systems and technologies are revolutionizing the way we live and work.
 The rapid pace of technological advances requires a new generation of talented and tech-savvy business leaders who possess a framework of foundational knowledge to anticipate and manage change and recognize opportunities for business value creation by adapting and implementing new technologies.
-The Master of Science in Information Systems (MSIS) program prepares students to lead IT initiatives aimed at organizational success, providing secure infrastructure platforms and breakthrough strategic advantage.
+The Master of Science in Information Systems (MSIS) program at Johns Hopkins Carey Business School prepares students to lead IT initiatives aimed at organizational success, providing secure infrastructure platforms and breakthrough strategic advantage.

 The MSIS program is designed for:

-- IS professionals who want to advance into leadership roles in their organizations or start their own business or consultancy.
+- Students who want to advance their career into leadership (CXO, CTO, CIO) roles in their organizations or start their own business or consultancy.

-- Business professionals who want to leverage their expertise in functional areas, recognizing that advances in IT are changing every part of an organization.
+- Business professionals who want to leverage their expertise in technological, managerial and leadership positions, recognizing that advances in IT are changing every part of any organization.

 - Recent graduates who want to learn how information and related technologies can be decisive factors for organizations to succeed in the global marketplace.